 So it was no coincidence that 2014 proved to be his breakout year, as he established himself as a Fremantle regular and as one of the competition’s emerging young talents.

-Neale’s 7 seasons at Fremantle were highlighted by his two Best and Fairest wins in 2016 and 2018, and three Ross Glendinning Medals as the best on ground in the Western Derby.
+Neale’s 7 seasons at Fremantle were highlighted by two Best and Fairest wins in 2016 and 2018, and three Ross Glendinning Medals as Best on Ground in the Western Derby.

-They have recently added a pet dog to their family, and enjoy getting back to Perth and home to Lachie’s family farms in Adelaide when they have a chance.
+They have recently added a pet dog to their family, and enjoy trips back to Perth and home to Lachie’s family farms in Adelaide when they have a chance.

 A dedicated TLA UK website will be launching next year.

 Sign up below to know more